deepanshutyagi/Car_Exchange_Ethereum/README.md

 contract_address= Web3.toChecksumAddress("your address")
 cd ./app
 Run python3 interact.py
-Interact with smart contract using the post endpoints in the provided posman folder
+Interact with smart contract using the post endpoints in the provided postman folder
 ```